For Martin Luther King, faith in action

 as the midget cast strolled sheepishly out to soak up the praise.

-And he sat there trembling in the dark
+He sat there trembling in the dark

 expecting the director to walk onto the stage

-and graciously receive her bouquet
+and graciously receive her bouquet and then

 to raise her hand above her head,